Zzzode/zompiler/src/zc/README.md

 ## Overview

-The `zc` library is a selectively ported and adapted version of the `kj` library from the [Cap'n Proto project](https://github.com/capnproto/capnproto.git).
-The original `kj` library, located in the `c++/src/kj` directory, has been partially ported to fit the specific needs of my project.
+The `zc` library is a selectively ported and adapted version of the `zc` library from the [Cap'n Proto project](https://github.com/capnproto/capnproto.git).
+The original `zc` library, located in the `c++/src/zc` directory, has been partially ported to fit the specific needs of my project.
 This library retains the core functionalities while making necessary adaptations for better integration with my project.

 ## Acknowledgments

-I would like to extend my heartfelt gratitude and admiration to the `kj` library team for their exceptional work.
-The `kj` library is a testament to their expertise and dedication, and it has had a significant impact on the C++ community.
+I would like to extend my heartfelt gratitude and admiration to the `zc` library team for their exceptional work.
+The `zc` library is a testament to their expertise and dedication, and it has had a significant impact on the C++ community.
 Their contributions have provided a solid foundation upon which this project is built.

 ## License Information

-The original `kj` library is licensed under the MIT License, and I have retained the original license as is.
+The original `zc` library is licensed under the MIT License, and I have retained the original license as is.
 Additionally, this project is licensed under the Apache 2.0 License.
-Below, you will find both the original MIT License from the `kj` library and the Apache 2.0 License for this project.
+Below, you will find both the original MIT License from the `zc` library and the Apache 2.0 License for this project.

-### MIT License (Original `kj` Library)
+### MIT License (Original `zc` Library)

 ```
 Copyright (c) 2013-2017 Sandstorm Development Group, Inc.; Cloudflare, Inc.;